grafana/grafana-bench/docs/principles.md

 ## The Bench Value Proposition
 1. Conventions for passing a Grafana instance to a test
 3. Consistent structured output for results
-4. Conventions for linking products, pipelines, test suites, and tests for downstream analysis and querying
+4. Conventions for linking test results to products, pipelines, and test suites for analysis

 ## Values